asligook/IMDB-Movie-Classifier/README.md

 - Random Forest
 - K-Nearest Neighbours

+#### Notes
-- Logistic Regression and Support Vector Machine are implemented using both Scikit-learn and from scratch.
+* Logistic Regression and Support Vector Machine are implemented using both Scikit-learn and from scratch.

-- Evaluation metrics, performances for all classifiers are included in the project report.
+* Evaluation metrics, performances for all classifiers are included in the project report.

-This project is done collaboratively with Nazlıcan Aka and Dağlar Eren Tekşen for CMPE462 - Machine Learning course at Bogazici University.
+* This project is done collaboratively with Nazlıcan Aka and Dağlar Eren Tekşen for CMPE462 - Machine Learning course at Bogazici University.

 ## Execution